cbourke/ComputerScienceII/documents/syllabus.md

 students understand emotions, manage stress, build strength, connect with others, develop grit and navigate transitions.

-## Grading
+## Assessment

-Grading will be based on labs and assignments.
+Assessment (grading) will be based on labs and assignments.
 There are 14 labs, 20 points each comprising about 18.6% of your grade.
-There are 8 assignments whose point values vary, but whose total is 1220 points comprising about 81.4% of your final grade.
+There will be 7-8 assignments whose point values vary, but whose total is 1220 points comprising about 81.4% of your final grade.